 Artemisszio promotes an open, tolerant and inclusive society and celebrates diversity by creating a strong and politically active intercultural community in Hungary.
 Its programs foster dialogue and mutual understanding among diverse groups, support the integration of refugees, and raise awareness through education and mentoring.
-The organization has provided with intercultural training to hundreds of education and health professionals, law enforcement and social workers.
+The organization has provided intercultural training to hundreds of education and health professionals, law enforcement and social workers.

 Center for Social Integrity | Myanmar

 The Center for Social Integrity is the only local organization working in Northern Rakhine State, following the 2017 violence.
-Founded by a Rohingya humanitarian professional and staffed by a diverse group of people, the Centre facilitates participatory citizenship in Myanmar by focusing on youth, particularly those from marginalized and underrepresented
+Founded by a Rohingya humanitarian professional and staffed by a diverse group of people, the Center facilitates participatory citizenship in Myanmar by focusing on youth, particularly those from marginalized and underrepresented

 Deborah Ahenkorah | Ghana

 Ahenkorah is an educator who co-founded Golden Baobab, which promotes African literature for children and awards the annual Golden Baobab Prize.
 Open to any African citizen irrespective of residence, age, gender, race or religion, the Prize encourages the creation of children’s books that are culturally relevant to Africans.
 Ahenkorah has also founded African Bureau Stories, a children’s publishing social enterprise.

 The “Learning history that is not yet history” Team | Bosnia and Herzegovina, Croatia, Montenegro and Serbia